ccwrc/design_patterns_practice/README.md

 ## design_patterns_practice (PHP 7.3)

-Create your own .env file and copy the contents of .env.dist (in the same directory) to it.
+Create your own .env file and copy the contents of .env.dist to it (in the same directory).

 To run unit tests:
 ./vendor/bin/phpunit